Board of Directors

 Alaina’s professional career began after graduating cum laude from NC State University with a Bachelor’s of Science degree in Political Science, where she was also honored as the 1992 Naval ROTC Honor Graduate.
 After graduation, Alaina served in the U.S. Navy as an Intelligence Officer in a FA-18 squadron, where she was recognized as the 1994 Ground Officer of the Year and also received two Navy Achievement Medals for her leadership.

-Alaina currently resides in South San Francisco California with her wife Kathy, and has three sons.
+Alaina currently resides in Oakland, California with her wife Kathy, and has three sons.

 Sean P. Madden, CFA is an investor, attorney and transgender rights ally and advocate.
 Sean previously founded and served as Chief Investment Officer of Loch Cliff Advisors, a value-oriented asset management firm.
 Prior to establishing Loch Cliff Advisors in 2009, Sean spent ten years at Investcorp International Inc., most recently as a Managing Director in the Private Equity group where he was a partner level executive responsible for sourcing, evaluating and executing middle market buyouts from inception through monetization.
 Before Sean joined Investcorp, he was a Vice President in the Leveraged Finance Group of Credit Suisse First Boston, where he provided financing and advisory services for a broad range of corporate and financial sponsor clients.
 He previously practiced corporate law in New York with Cravath, Swaine & Moore and served as a law clerk for Judge Joseph M. McLaughlin of the United States Court of Appeals for the Second Circuit.